 - craving and compulsive using

-- continued use despite risks of self harm or harm to others
+- continued use despite risks of self-harm or harm to others

-Connection between opioid abuse and heroin addiction
+The connection between opioid abuse and heroin addiction

 Research suggests that misusing prescription opioid pain medicine is a risk factor for developing heroin use.
 This is thought to occur because once the prescription is no longer renewable, those specific pain medications become very difficult to obtain.